The Root Verses on the Six Bardos with Lama Zangmo - from 2nd March

 According to Chogyam Trungpa, Karma Lingpa was a Nyingma teacher, but all of his students belonged to the Kagyu school.
 His teachings were transmitted in the Surmang monasteries of the Trungpa-lineage, and from there also spread to the Nyingma school.

 Requirements for attendance:

 This course is not for complete beginners to Buddhism.
 In order for the course to be of the most benefit, those attending are required to have taken refuge, or at the very least have the intention to take refuge when the next opportunity arises.
-With that understanding, anyone with some previous knowledge of Buddhism who wishes to learn more is welcome to attend.

 The course will run over four Saturdays, on the first Saturday of each month.
 In order to attend it is essential to commit to coming to the full course of all four Saturdays.
 Unless you are able to come to all of it, we ask that you do not book for this course.